Here’s one effective way to mask private noises when people use your bathroom.

 The paper instructions that came with the unit had an error, but they emailed me a corrected version after I purchased it on Amazon.

 My MP3 Sound File

 As I mentioned, I originally used the sound of ocean waves as my sound file.
 This was okay but I felt like it might not mask out high-frequency sounds of, um, liquid hitting the water in the toilet bowl, so I added some tropical bird sounds.
 You can download my MP3 sound file here or listen to it below:

 I don’t recommend using music because the sound quality of this unit just isn’t up to it.
-Also, music might not do as good a job at masking the bathroom sounds.
+Also, music might not do as good a job of masking the bathroom sounds.
 And, there are cases where it might be inappropriate or weird to have music start playing unexpectedly.

 Verdict: It Does the Job!

-So, try it out and let me know what you think!
+Try it out and let me know what you think!
 It’s the best solution I’ve found to mask embarrassing bathroom noise!!!
 Finally!! – Brian